Tanque Argentino Mediano: Variants

+TAM S 21

+In 2002, a program for a modernised TAM 'for the 21st century' began.
+This program sought, above all, to modernise the fire control system and other electronic systems.
+The TAM S 21 was equipped with an Israeli thermal sight, allowing the vehicle to better perform at night or in adverse weather conditions.
+The vehicle also saw the addition of a GPS, as well as extended battery performance.
+20 upgraded vehicles were planned, but only 6 vehicles had been built before the project was cancelled.

 TAM 2C

 In 2010, a modernization program was announced.
 Israeli defense contractor Elbit Systems was chosen to provide 3-axis gyro-stabilization.
 The first TAM unit upgraded by Elbit Systems was delivered in March 2013.
 The TAM 2C was upgraded with many features, mainly revolving around electronics and other secondary features.
 The upgrades included a thermal imager for the gunner and commander, a thermal sleeve for the barrel, and an auxiliary power unit to provide power to critical systems when the main engine is off and reduce fuel consumption while idling.
 The TAM 2C also had numerous firepower upgrades, including new APFSDS shells and a new HEAT shell, and the capability to fire LAHAT anti-tank guided missiles, with over 800 mm of penetration and 8 km range.
 It is not known whether or not the Argentinian government will purchase such missiles.
 The TAM 2C also received a new turret storage basket.